labs-web/lab-scrum/Exposé  Product backlog/presentation-product-backlog.md

 | Feature 8 | LK | 9/24 | 10/2 | 8 | Not started |
 | Feature 9 | AJ | 10/2 | 10/5 | 3 | Not started |

-**Notes:**

-* You can use additional markdown formatting as needed, such as headings for different sections, bold text for important information, etc.
-* You can adjust the column widths to fit your content.
-* If you have additional information to include, such as dependencies between tasks or acceptance criteria for features, you can add additional columns to the table.

-I hope this helps!
-Feel free to let me know if you have any other questions.